 The Networking area on Hopin is the place for automated one-on-one meetings and is Hopin’s way of facilitating connection discovery at an event.
 Similar to an experience that feels like FaceTime or Hangouts, Hopin pairs two people over a direct video call.

-In Networking, when someone clicks the Ready button, the system searches for someone else who has also clicked the Ready button.
-If someone else is available, the two are matched instantly and the video chat begins and lasts for a preset amount of time.
+In Networking, when someone clicks the Join button, the system searches for someone else who has also clicked the Join button.
+If someone else is available, the person's profile details show up on the screen for some seconds and then the two are matched instantly and the video chat begins and lasts for a preset amount of time.

 The default duration for one meeting is 30seconds as the minimum and 180 seconds as the maximum.
 However, these numbers can be changed.
 The organizer can set any duration for the minimum and maximum while setting up the networking segment.